 How To Put In a Tampon With An Applicator

 When it comes time to actually insert a tampon, Klein offered step-by step advice from her book, “Celebrate Your Body 2,” which is aimed at preteen and teen girls.
+Here are the steps for how to put in a tampon with an applicator:

 1. First, find a bathroom and wash your hands.